Vázquez de Coronado (canton): Geography

 The canton of the highlands rises out of the suburbs of San José to encompass a major portion of the Cordillera Central (Central Mountain Range) and Braulio Carrillo National Park.
 The Sucio River forms the western boundary of the canton, while the Macho, Zurquí and Patria rivers establish the canton's limits to the east.
 The northern tip of the canton is marked by the confluence of the Sucio and Patria rivers.

-The canton is geologically formed from volcanic materials associated with the Irazu and Barva volcanoes.
+The canton is geologically formed from volcanic materials associated with the Irazú and Barva volcanoes.
 It has an irregular morphology with soils suitable for agriculture and dairy farming.

 Coronado has a maximum altitude of 1,510 m in San Rafael district and a minimum of 1,335 m in Patalillo district.
 The canton has rivers that descend to the Atlantic seaboard such as Sucio, Patria and Zurquí that also serve as boundaries with the provinces of Cartago, Heredia and the canton of Moravia respectively.

 In the Pacific slope, the rivers Agra, Ipís and the Virilla and its tributaries (Durazno, Macho, Quebrada Varela).

 The rivers Ipís, Durazno and Macho serve as boundaries of the canton, the first two with Goicoechea and the last with Moravia.

+Government

+Mayor

+According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
+As of the latest municipal elections in 2024, the National Liberation Party candidate, Yamilet Quesada Zúñiga, was elected mayor of the canton with 25.57% of the votes, with Oscar Delgado Araya and Luisa María Vega Matamoros as first and second vice mayors, respectively.

+Municipal Council

+Like the mayor and vice mayors, members of the Municipal Council (called regidores) are elected every four years.
+Vázquez de Coronado's Municipal Council has 7 seats for regidores and their substitutes, who can participate in meetings but not vote unless the owning regidor (regidor propietario) is absent.
+The current president of the Municipal Council is the Authentic Farmer's Party of Coronado member María Jimena Alvarado Zúñiga.
+The Municipal Council's composition for the 2024–2028 period is as follows: